zubairamin/Easy-AutoSuggest-Search/README.md

 # WP-AutoSuggest-Search
 WP AutoSuggest Search enhances the default WordPress search functionality by adding an auto-suggest feature with jQuery UI Autocomplete.
+Users receive real-time search suggestions as they type, improving search efficiency and user experience.
+Configure the minimum number of characters for suggestions and the limit of results displayed via plugin settings.
+Under the <a href="https://www.ideafist.com">Ideafist</a> supervision I have tried to accomplish this task, but I will keep updating new versions as per advancements.